 Regarding workplace accidents, business owners, managers, or supervisors must properly train their employees, inform them of hazardous conditions, and provide them with adequate safety equipment.

-The aspects of care, breach of care, and causal link differ from one personal injury case to another and its particular circumstances.
-However, establishing these aspects is crucial when seeking compensation as it will determine the types of damages awarded and who is liable.
+The aspects of care, breach of care, and causal link differ from one personal injury case to another and their particular circumstances.
+However, establishing these aspects is crucial when seeking compensation, as it will determine the types of damages awarded and who is liable.